-1 Introduction
+Introduction

 For autonomous systems such as unmanned aerial vehicles (UAVs) to successfully perform complex missions, a great deal of embedded reasoning is required.
-For this reasoning to be grounded in the environment, it must be firmly based on information gathered through available sensors.
+In order for this reasoning to be grounded in the environment, it must be firmly based on information gathered through the available sensors.
 However, there is a wide gap in abstraction levels between the noisy numerical data directly generated by most sensors and the crisp symbolic information that many reasoning functionalities assume to be available.
 We call this the sense-reasoning gap.

-Bridging this gap is a prerequisite for deliberative reasoning functionalities such as planning, execution monitoring, and diagnosis to be able to reason about the current development of dynamic and incompletely known environments using representations grounded through sensing.
-For example, when monitoring the execution of a plan, it is necessary to continually collect information from the environment to reason about whether the plan has the intended effects as specified in a symbolic high-level description.
+Bridging this gap is a prerequisite for essential deliberative reasoning functionalities such as planning, execution monitoring, and diagnosis to be able to reason about the current development of dynamic and incompletely known environments using representations grounded through sensing.
+For example, when monitoring the execution of a plan, it is necessary to continually collect information from the environment to reason about whether the plan has the intended effects.

-Creating a suitable bridge is a challenging problem.
-It requires constructing representations of information incrementally extracted from the environment.
+However, creating a suitable bridge is a very challenging problem.
+It requires constructing suitable representations of information incrementally extracted from the environment.
 This information must continuously be processed to generate information at increasing levels of abstraction while maintaining the necessary correlation between the generated information and the environment itself.
-The construction typically requires a combination of a wide variety of methods, including standard functionalities such as signal and image processing, state estimation, and information fusion.
+The construction typically requires a combination of a wide variety of methods, including standard functionalities such as signal and image processing, state estimation, and information fusion as well as application-specific approaches.

 These and other forms of reasoning about information and knowledge have traditionally taken place in tightly coupled architectures on single computers.
 The current trend towards more heterogeneous, loosely coupled, and distributed systems necessitates new methods for connecting sensors, databases, components responsible for fusing and refining information, and components that reason about the system and the environment.
+It also becomes less practical to statically predefine exactly how the information processing should be configured.
+Instead it is necessary to dynamically tailor the processing based on the current task and requirements.
+When the task or the requirements change the configuration of the processing should change accordingly.
+It also becomes harder to predict the computational load.
+Since always considering the worst case would waste too much resources, the system must adapt the processing at run-time to manage the fluctuating load.

-This trend makes it less practical to statically predefine exactly how the information processing should be configured.
-Instead it is necessary to configure the way in which information and knowledge is processed and reasoned about in a context-dependent manner relative to high-level goals while globally optimizing the use of resources and the quality of the results.
+To allow the sense-reasoning gap to be efficiently bridged on a distributed robotic platform these issues must be taken into consideration.
+An important problem is therefore how to configure the manner in which information and knowledge is processed and reasoned about in a context-dependent manner to achieve high-level goals while globally optimizing the use of resources and the quality of the results.